jeffdruid/fitzgeralds-menu/README.md

 ### Bugs

-TODO
-  - Background video not playing on safari desktop.
+  - The background video is not playing on Safari desktop browsers.
+Found difficult to implement a solution that works across various browsers and versions while accommodating Safari's specific behavior for the background video.
+    - Tried to display a video in the `.hero` div  with a fallback background image for safari using CSS.
     ![Index Page - Tablet](assets/media/browser-safari-tablet-index.png)

-TODO
-  - Card overlay not working properly on tablet when using safari version 15.6.1.
-User has to press and hold in order to display the overlay.
+  - The card overlay functionality doesn't work as intended on tablets using Safari 15.6.1.
+Users have to press and hold in order to display the overlay.

 #### Fixed bugs
   - Background video not playing on safari Mobile and Tablet. solved by adding a back up image.